 His research has focused on the history of music theory.
 His books include Music Theory from Boethius to Zarlino: A Bibliography and Guide (co-authored with David Russell Williams of Pendragon Press, 2007) and critical edition of the Ars cantus mensurabilis mensurata per modos iuris (University of Nebraska, 1994).
 His articles and reviews on early music history and theory have appeared in The New Grove Dictionary of Music, A Reader’s Guide to Music, Acta Musicologica, and The Journal of Musicological Research.
 He has presented papers on the history of music theory at meetings of the American Musicological Society, Medieval Academy of America, the International Congress of Medieval Canon Law, and the International Musicological Society.

-His more recent research has been on jazz and dance music in Indianapolis with an article forthcoming in Traces: The Magazine of the Indiana Historical Society and a presentation before the American Musicological Society.
+His more recent research on jazz and dance music in Indianapolis includes articles in Traces: The Magazine of the Indiana Historical Society and Fontes artis musicae as well as a presentation before the American Musicological Society.
 He is working to create an oral history archive of Indiana jazz musicians to be housed at DePauw University.

 He is the initial Editor-in-Chief of The Journal of Music History Pedagogy, the first academic journal devoted to the scholarship of teaching and learning in music history.
 His articles on pedagogy have appeared in Vitalizing Music History Teaching (2010) and the Journal of Music History Pedagogy; he has presented papers on pedagogy to the College Music Society, and the International Medieval Studies Conference (Kalamazoo).